Mech Showdown Onboarding Experience

 Counter skill

-Analysis
+🧐 Analysis

-Disable all other buttons and only highlight the Counter skill
+Disable all other buttons and only highlight the Counter skill button

 Practice match

-Analysis
+🧐 Analysis

 Missing HP bar on the dummy.
-Players reported that the dummy is unbeatable and they ended up quitting.
+Players reported that the dummy is unbeatable and they ended up quitting

 Display the HP bar for clear feedback